 Our Board conducts annual self-evaluations to assess the effectiveness of the Board and its Committees.
-These annual self-evaluations are overseen by the NCG Committee and are designed to enhance the overall effectiveness of the Board and each Committee and identify areas of potential improvement.
+These annual self-evaluations are overseen by the Nominating and Governance Committee and are designed to enhance the overall effectiveness of the Board and each Committee and identify areas of potential improvement.
 They include written questionnaires that solicit feedback from the Board and Committee members on a range of topics, including the Committees' roles, structure and composition; the extent to which the mix of skills, experience and other attributes of the individual directors is appropriate for the Board and each Committee; the scope of duties delegated to the Committees, including the allocation of risk assessment between the Board and its Committees; interaction with management; information and resources; the adequacy of open lines of communication between directors and members of management; the Board and Committee meeting process and dynamics; and follow-through on recommendations developed during the evaluation process.

-Our Board has also implemented annual individual director self-evaluations that require each director to assess his or her performance as a director and the performance of the Board as a whole.
-This process involves directors providing direct feedback to the Chair of the Board, the Lead Independent Director and the Chair of the NCG Committee who, in turn, review the self-evaluations for any actions that should be taken to enhance the effectiveness of the Board.
+Our Board has also implemented annual director self-assessments that require each director to assess the performance of each committee of the Board and of the Board as a whole.
+This process involves directors providing direct feedback to the Chair of the Board, the Lead Independent Director and the Chair of the Nominating and Governance Committee who, in turn, review the self-assessments for any actions that should be taken to enhance the effectiveness of the Board.

-Following the annual self-evaluations, the NCG Committee discusses areas for potential improvement with the Board and/or relevant Committees and, if necessary, identifies steps required to implement these improvements.
+Following the annual self-assessments, the Nominating and Governance Committee discusses areas for potential improvement with the Board and/or relevant Committees and, if necessary, identifies steps required to implement these improvements.
 Director suggestions for improvements to the evaluation questionnaires and process are considered for incorporation for the following year.
-As part of the NCG Committee's discussion and evaluation of areas for improvement, board refreshment, including the commitment to have a balanced Board with diversity of skills and experience, is a topic that is considered.
+As part of the Nominating and Governance Committee's discussion and evaluation of areas for improvement, board refreshment, including the commitment to have a balanced Board with diversity of skills and experience, is a topic that is considered.

-The NCG Committee and the Board regularly review Board composition to consider succession related factors, skill sets, diversity and balance.
-Applied Blockchain is committed to seeking diversity and balance on our Board with directors of race, gender, geography, thoughts, viewpoints, backgrounds, skills, experience and expertise.
-In conducting each of these director searches, our NCG Committee considered the leadership, technical skills and operational experience that we believed would address the Board's then current needs.
+The Nominating and Governance Committee and the Board regularly review Board composition to consider succession related factors, skill sets, diversity and balance.
+Applied Digital is committed to seeking diversity and balance on our Board with directors of race, gender, geography, thoughts, viewpoints, backgrounds, skills, experience and expertise.
+In conducting each of these director searches, our Nominating and Governance Committee considered the leadership, technical skills and operational experience that we believed would address the Board's then current needs.

-The NCG Committee and the Board review annually succession planning for Applied Blockchain's executive officers and develop and review succession planning for Board members, including succession planning for the Chair of the Board and/or Lead Independent Director.
+The Nominating and Governance Committee and the Board review annually succession planning for Applied Digital's executive officers and develop and review succession planning for Board members, including succession planning for the Chair of the Board and/or Lead Independent Director.